wpwupingwp/novowrap/README.md

 `-input [filename]`: input filename.
 Only support `fasta` format

-`-ref [filename]`, reference file for assembly and validate, shoud be `genbank` or `fasta` format that contains *only one* chloroplast genome sequence.
+`-ref [filename]`, reference file for assembly and validate, should be `genbank` or `fasta` format that contains *only one* chloroplast genome sequence.
 Extra sequences will be *ignored*.

-`-taxon [taxonomy name]`: taxonomy name of the the reference's species, space is allowed.
-Recommond to use same genus or family, or higher rank if it's well known that the target taxonomy's chloroplast genome is conserved.
+`-taxon [taxonomy name]`: taxonomy name of the reference's species, space is allowed.
+Recommend to use same genus or family, or higher rank if it's well known that the target taxonomy's chloroplast genome is conserved.

 `-out [folder name]`: output folder, if not set, the program will auto create